ecmendenhall/Meme-Pool/README.markdown

 I wrote Meme Pool in Python, with help from the Tumblr and Flickr APIs.
 I'll share the code when I clean it up.

 __TL;DR__: Every day, Meme Pool 1) mates two posts to create a new child and 2) reblogs a randomly selected post from a follower.
 These are the only rules it needs to evolve!

+##__License__
+All code in this repository is released to the public domain under a Permissive Thelemic License: "Do what thou wilt shall be the whole of the law."